Celoba1/Celoba1/README.md

 ###

-<p align="left">I'm working in DEXPAY as an intern, utilizing REACT and Typescript as main technologies.
+<p align="left">Used to work in DEXPAY as an intern, utilizing REACT and Typescript as main technologies.
 Hope to be great one day.</p>

 ###